Families of Jules & Théodore Porgès

 Australian Consolidated Press

-Lady Packer is Australian and lives in Sydney and
+Lady Packer was Australian and lived in Sydney and

 Maurice (Moritz) Porges (b.
 1798, d.